 2.6.4.3 Aptamer-based biosensor

 Aptamers are single stranded oligonucleotides (DNA or RNA) or peptide molecules that also selectively bind to a specific target.
 They can be used as alternatives for antibodies.
-Aptamers are developed through an in vitro selection technique of Systematic Evaluation of Ligands using an Exponential Enrichment technique known as SELEX).
+Aptamers are developed through an in vitro selection technique of Systematic Evaluation of Ligands using an Exponential Enrichment technique known as SELEX.
 165 Their specific target binding properties have been used in various biosensors for practical applications.166 Although some have described aptamers as artificially created chemical antibodies, their advantages over antibodies include the ability to be chemically produced with rapid regeneration.
 167-170 Aptamers can also be tailored to adjust binding specificity.
 As with antibodies, there is a wide range of applications, including clinical diagnosis of various diseases, development of medicines, detection of biowarfare agents, drug discovery, and molecular toxicology.

 As biosensors and aptasensors are evolving in the research and clinical fields, they are being recognized as competitors to immunoassay techniques.171 Immunoassays have the ability to deliver low detection limits and allow for target molecules at low levels to be detected.
 Although immunoassay-based sensors have been around for decades, there are some drawbacks.
 Immunoassays utilize antibodies to assist with their sensing abilities and have limited stability with a lengthy development process.
 Aptamers are more chemically stable when placed in various temperatures and pH environments.
 They can also are less affected by denaturation.171-173 However, the main advantage that aptamer-based sensors have over immunoassays is that aptamers do not require an immune response to sense.
 This permits aptamer-based sensors to be used in a wider variety of potential assays.